By Michael Shanks

 There are not many mysteries left in the world.
 Maybe sports provide us with a sense of anticipation for something we can never fully predict: what will happen, and who will win the soccer game.

-That’s why we loves to watch Cup finals and the Champions League and the World Cup, we just don’t know who’s going to win the game or the tournament.
+That’s why we loves to watch World Cup finals and the Champions League and so on, we just don’t know who’s going to win the game or the tournament.
 We think of course that Brazil should most likely win or maybe Spain, but there’s the chance that a small country could topple a giant so that’s why we tune in.
 And just how much does that mean to a country where there is no other sport.
 There’s no other professional league of any kind than football / soccer.
 It’s not like in the United States where there’s four big pro sports leagues.
 Yes, football is a religion on many countries.
 It’s all they have sometimes.

 Ronaldinho’s joy for the game of soccer.
 He’s always played like a kid every time he stepped on the field.

 Read more on the pages below about the joy of playing soccer and more: